tangentsoft/mysqlpp/HACKERS.md

     $ fossil checkin --branch new-branch-name

-That is to say, you make your changes as you normally would; then when you go to check them in, you give the `--branch` option to the `ci/checkin` command to put the changes on a new branch, rather than add them to the same branch the changes were made against.
+That is to say, you make your changes as you normally would; then when you go to make the first checkin, you give the `--branch` option to put the changes on a new branch, rather than add them to the same branch the changes were made against.
+Every subsequent checkin without a `--branch` option gets checked in as the new tip of that branch.

-At some point, the trunk version becomes the next major version.
-Stable versions become either tags or branches.
-(The only difference between tags and branches in Fossil is that branches may have subsequent changes made to them.)
+If you’re creating a branch that will probably live a long enough time that you’ll want to return to trunk one or more times while that branch lives, you might follow the above command with a sequence like this:

+    $ fossil update trunk           # return working dir to tip-of-trunk
+    $ mkdir ../new-branch-name
+    $ cd ../new-branch-name
+    $ fossil open ~/museum/mysqlpp.fossil new-branch-name

+Now you can bounce back and forth between trunk and your new branch with a simple `cd` command, rather than switching in place, as is typical with Git.
+This style of work avoids invalidating build system outputs, and it makes it possible to switch branches without checking in or stashing your work on the other branch first.

 [avh]:  https://tangentsoft.com/mysqlpp/wiki?name=Abridged+Version+History
 [dvcs]: http://en.wikipedia.org/wiki/Distributed_revision_control